-Fellows who did not complete a gastroenterology program that satisfies the requirements in III.A.1. must have completed at least three years of gastroenterology education prior to starting the fellowship as well as met all of the criteria in the "Fellow Eligibility Exception" section below (Core)
+Fellows who did not complete a cardiovascular disease program that satisfies the requirements in III.A.1. must have completed at least three years of cardiovascular disease education prior to starting the fellowship as well as met all of the criteria in the "Fellow Eligibility Exception" section below.
+(Core)